orcfax/docs/docs/coop/coop.md

 available for reference by downstream dApp scripts.
 * Security – minimize the risk of exposure for the cryptographic keys used in verifying the authenticity of COOP datums.

-## COOP + Orcfax

-The Orcfax oracle service has integrated the Cardano Open Oracle Protcol (COOP) with its unique data collection, validation, and archiving processes to create the most comprehensive solution to the [oracle problem](oracle-problem) in the blockchain industry.